tejeshk05/CineSent-Recommender-Movie-Sentiment-Analysis-Recommendation-Engine/README.md

 ## Authors
 - Your Name - D.Tejesh Kumar

-## Support
+## Contact
-- For support, contact dtejesh05k@gmail.com.
+- For any questions or suggestions, please open an issue or contact the repository owner at dtejesh05k@gmail.com.